-Steve Bannon will testify before Jan.
-6 committee, panel member says
+Steve Bannon will testify before Jan 6 committee, panel member says

 Former White House strategist Steve Bannon, one of Donald Trump’s closest advisers and top supporters, will give testimony to the January 6 committee, a panel member revealed on Sunday.

-Rep Zoe Lofgren confirmed during an interview with CNN that Mr Bannon’s attorney had sent a letter to the committee, delivered around midnight Saturday evening, stating Mr Bannon’s willingness to drop his opposition to the committee’s subpoena.
+Rep Zoe Lofgren confirmed during an interview with CNN that Mr Bannon’s attorney had sent a letter to the committee, delivered around midnight on Saturday evening, stating Mr Bannon’s willingness to drop his opposition to the committee’s subpoena.

 Mr Bannon’s testimony will likely occur behind closed doors over the course of several hours, as was the case with previous witnesses called by the committee, according to the congresswoman.